 I work as a liaison between First Nations, federal and provincial governments, and business to re-strengthen, rebuild and enhance the treaty relationship.
 We do this through education, facilitation and research.
 You hear the perspective of government and First Nations, well we are the third voice.
 We bring context to the dialogue with business.

 On a base level, it’s important because every Canadian has treaty rights.
 For example, if you own property in Winnipeg, you are exercising your treaty right – it goes back to Treaty 1 which was a manifestation of the Royal Proclamation which goes all the way back to the Magna Carta.
-It’s a right exercised by non-Aboriginal people on a daily basis – and is for the most part taken for granted.
+It’s a right exercised by non-Indigenous people on a daily basis – and is for the most part taken for granted.
 Canada would not exist as it is today without treaties.
-Aboriginal Peoples have had to argue and push for their rights for so long they are very acutely aware of their different rights.
+Indigenous Peoples have had to argue and push for their rights for so long they are very acutely aware of their different rights.
 It is fundamentally important to understanding the country we live in.
 To me you can’t be a fully engaged citizen unless you acknowledge and understand that shared history – it’s part of our collective identity.

 How will self-government fit together with historic treaties - what does that future look like?

 I think they are synonymous.
 Self-government can be a bit of a loaded term but to me, treaties and self-government are all about First Nations removing themselves from dependency.
 I believe treaties were about self-reliance and creating mechanisms for self-reliance.
-People saw the treaties as a way to adapt, to create economic certainty for themselves which can be interpreted as “in order to govern themselves”.
+People saw the treaties as a way to adapt, to create economic certainty for themselves which can be interpreted as “in order to govern themselves.”

 What did you think of the Truth and Reconciliation Commission report, and what is your office doing with the recommendations?

 We are actively engaged in implementing fourteen of the recommendations.
 The Truth and Reconciliation Commission recommendations have been a catalyst.
-A number of the recommendations deal directly with educating Canadians on First Nation issues and educating Canadians about residential schools.
+A number of the recommendations deal directly with educating Canadians on Indigenous issues and educating Canadians about residential schools.
 I strongly feel that you can’t teach students about residential schools without teaching them about treaties.
 You need to talk about the solutions and I think treaties were and are the model for how we can work together properly.

 Are your education initiatives having an impact on school children?